zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_3.png "")

 5. Name the application “DynamicCorp” and the cube “Sales”.
-Click OK.
+Click **OK**.

     ![](./images/image14_4.png "")

-6. Once the application is deployed, it will be visible under the "Applications" tab.
+6. Once the application is deployed, it is visible under the "Applications" tab.

     ![](./images/image14_5.png "")